 We are highly dependent upon our senior management and scientific team, the loss of whose services might impede the achievement of our development and commercial objectives.
-Although we maintain, and are the beneficiary of, a

-\$2.0 million key-man insurance policy on the life of Charles E.

-Bugg, Ph.D., Chairman of the Board of Directors and Chief Executive Officer, we do not believe the proceeds would be adequate to compensate for his loss.
+Although we maintain, and are the beneficiary of, a \$2.0 million key-man insurance policy on the life of Charles E. Bugg, Ph.D., Chairman of the Board of Directors and Chief Executive Officer, we do not believe the proceeds would be adequate to compensate for his loss.
 We are actively seeking additional members for our senior management team.
 Competition for key personnel with the experience that we require is intense and is expected to continue to increase.
-Our inability to attract and retain the required number of skilled and experienced management, operational and scientific personnel, will harm our business because we rely upon these personnel for many critical functions of our business.
+If we are unable to attract and retain the required number of skilled and experienced management, operational and scientific personnel, our business will be harmed.